Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

-To investigate this further, we estimate the false polarization detection probability by simulating 100 $\%$ unpolarized radiation in Geant$-$4 $AstroSat$ mass model.
-We repeatedly simulate unpolarized photons for a large number of times with varying number of Compton events and estimate the modulation amplitude following the same method as mentioned in \ref{subsec4}.
+To investigate this further, we estimate the false polarization detection probability by simulating 100\% unpolarized radiation in Geant4 {\em AstroSat} mass model.
+We repeatedly simulate unpolarized photon streams for a large number of times (10$^4$) with varying number of Compton events and estimate the modulation amplitude following the same method as mentioned in \ref{subsec4}.
 We define false detection probability as the probability of Bayes factor being $\geq$2 for estimated modulation amplitude equal to or greater than a given value.
-Figure \ref{fig_false_prob} shows the probability of false polarization detection as a function of detected modulation amplitude and number of Compton events.
+Figure \ref{fig_false_prob} shows the probability of false polarization detection as a function of detected modulation amplitude and the number of Compton events.

 The results shown here are obtained by simulating for off-axis viewing angle of GRB 160821A.
 We have repeated the analysis for other viewing angles and the results are found to be similar.
-We expect the number of Compton events $\sim$3000 $-$ 4000 for the bright GRBs in CZTI ($\sim$2500 for GRB 160821A) and therefore the simulations are done for Compton events in the range 300 $-$ 4000.
-The false detection probability is found to be as large as $\sim$20 $\%$ for Compton events $<$500 for detected modulation amplitude of 0.2.
-The plateau at lower modulation amplitudes (particularly for the smaller number of Compton events) implies that number of false detections does not vary below a critical modulation amplitude value.
+We expect the number of Compton events to be $\sim$300--4000 for bright GRBs in CZTI ($\sim$2100 for GRB 160821A) and therefore the simulations are done for Compton events in the range 300--4000.
+The false detection probability is found to be as large as $\sim$20\% for Compton events $<$500 for detected modulation amplitude of 0.2.
+The plateau at lower modulation amplitudes (particularly for the smaller number of Compton events) implies that the number of false detections does not vary below a critical value of modulation amplitude.
 The plateau level increases for Bayes factors $<$2.
-Since the GRBs are expected to be highly polarized, for any true polarization detection, we expect modulation amplitude to be greater than 0.2.
-The number of Compton events expected for moderately bright GRBs is around 700 which makes false detection probability very small.
+For any true polarization detection in highly polarized GRBs, we expect modulation amplitude to be greater than 0.2.
+The number of Compton events expected for moderately bright GRBs is around 700 which makes the false detection probability very small.
 It is to be noted that actual observed azimuthal angle distributions have larger errors due to the background subtraction.
 The simulated azimuthal distributions do not require any background subtraction and therefore have comparatively smaller error bars because of which the Bayes factors are slightly over estimated.
 Therefore the false detection probabilities obtained here represent the worst case scenario.